nextcloud/documentation/admin_manual/installation/installation_source.rst

 Enabling SSL
 ............

-An apache installed under Ubuntu comes already set-up with a simple self-signed certificate.
+An Apache installed under Ubuntu comes already set-up with a simple self-signed certificate.
 All you have to do is to enable the ssl module and the according site.
 Open a terminal and run
 ::